GrgoMariani/Python-Decorators/README.md

 The decorator that executes the given function only if the condition is met.

 ## DFA
 Deterministic Finite Automaton Emulator.
-At least a really simple one.
+A really simplified one, at least.

 ## For Each Elem
 A nice programming pattern for simplyfing operations on all elements of a list.